williamwight/datasources/README.md

 The example above requests the following:

 * The upload is sent to the Data Sources account with the ID `621`.
 * The file to be uploaded is specified in the `--F` section of the request.
 A `file=` precedes the file path, which is specified by an `@` and contained within quotation marks.
-For more information on what files can be uploaded to Adobe, please see the [File Format](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/file-format) guide.
+For more information on what files can be uploaded to Adobe, see the [File Format](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/file-format) guide.

 #### Response example details